christopherchristensen/docker/README.md

 # docker
-My docker configurations and cheatsheet.
+My docker configurations, tipps and cheatsheet.

 > Written with ***Typora***: https://www.typora.io/
 >
 > More or less a partial summary of the [official docker docs](https://docs.docker.com/)
+>
+> If you don't have a docker account, sign up for one at [hub.docker.com](https://hub.docker.com/).